This post may contain affiliate sales links. Please read my disclosure policy.

 Making the Sauce Ahead of Time

-If you want to make the sauce and freeze for later before you add to any veggies or protein….you totally can!
-Whisk the sauce ingredients together and place in a freezer safe, sealed container or bag and freeze for up to 3 months.
+If you want to make the sauce ahead of time before you add to any veggies or protein….you totally can!
+Whisk the sauce ingredients together and store in an airtight container in the fridge for up to one week.

 Love speedy dinners?
 Try these other family favorites: